Ubaid97/Docker/README.md

 ## Why Docker
 - Big companies are using Docker - Ebay, Netflix, Sky etc.
+- does away with the need to replicate local environment on each machine, saving time and effort
+- devops-friendly: Containerization packages the application along with its environmental dependencies, which ensures that an application developed in one envvironment works in another.
+Helps developers and testers work collaboratively on the application

 ## Difference between VM and Docker
 - Docker is lightweight and user-friendly